Pankow

 Pankow (/de/) is the second largest and most populous borough of the German capital Berlin.
 In Berlin's 2001 administrative reform, it was merged with the former boroughs of Prenzlauer Berg and Weißensee; the resulting borough retained the name Pankow.
-Pankow was sometimes claimed by the Western Allies (United States, United Kingdom, and France) to be the capital of the German Democratic Republic (East Germany), while the German Democratic Republic itself considered East Berlin to be its capital.
+Pankow was sometimes claimed by the Western Allies (United States, United Kingdom, and France) to be the capital of the German Democratic Republic (East Germany), while the German Democratic Republic itself considered Berlin to be its capital.

 Overview

 The borough, named after the Panke river, covers the northeast of the city region, including the inner city locality of Prenzlauer Berg.
 It borders Mitte and Reinickendorf in the west, Friedrichshain-Kreuzberg in the south, and Lichtenberg in the east.
 Pankow is Berlin's largest borough by population and the second largest by area (after Treptow-Köpenick).

 Between 1945 and 1960, Schönhausen Palace and the nearby Majakowskiring street in the Niederschönhausen locality of Pankow was the home to many members of the East German government.
 Western writers therefore often referred to Pankow as a metonym for the East German regime—as reflected by Udo Lindenberg's song "Sonderzug nach Pankow".
 The fact that -ow is rare as an ending for place names in West Germany and – especially in the inaccurate but common pronunciation /de/ – sounds Slavic or more specifically "Russian" to German ears may have played a role in this use as it carried a connotation of the East German government being a foreign, more specifically Russian/Soviet, puppet regime – a claim right leaning newspapers and politicians often made much more openly than through this mere insinuation and connotation.

 The Rykestrasse Synagogue, Germany's largest synagogue, is located in the Prenzlauer Berg locality.
 The Weißensee Cemetery is one of the largest Jewish cemeteries in Europe.
 In northern Prenzlauer Berg, the Wohnstadt ("residential town") Carl Legien is part of the Berlin Modernist Housing Estates UNESCO World Heritage Site.
 The Weißer See is the borough's largest natural body of water.